-Wealthsimple Trade: Free Online Stock Trading
+Buy and Trade Stocks Commission-Free

 We're able to offer commission-free trades because we've built a low-cost, digital-first brokerage powered by technology.
 And executing trades actually costs very little for brokerages, so we don't think it's fair to charge our clients big trading commissions.

+Clients using the Basic version of Trade will pay a currency exchange fee for USD trades of the current market + 1.5% on every trade.
+Clients on our $10/month Plus subscription (coming soon!) will get access to USD accounts — meaning they can buy, sell and hold stocks and ETFs in US dollars without the conversion fee per trade.
+Plus clients will only pay a 1.5% conversion fee whenever converting currency between CAD and USD.

-You can view our full list of fees associated with normal day-to-day transactions here.
-The only trading fee we charge is a currency exchange fee for USD trades of the current market + 1.5% - most brokerages charge around 2% on top of the corporate rate for currency conversion.
+In comparison, most brokerages charge around 2% on top of the corporate rate for currency conversion — so you’re still saving on fees no matter which version of Wealthsimple Trade you’re using.

-We make money on currency exchanges for US trades, and we plan on launching premium features in the future that will carry fees.
 Check out our pricing overview for more details.

 Some important differences are that Wealthsimple Trade is completely mobile, charges no commissions on trades, and has no minimum balance.
 We use technology to drastically reduce our operating costs by eliminating the things that make traditional brokerages expensive — like bank branches, large teams, and legacy systems.
 Wealthsimple Trade is simple, jargon-free, and human — everything Canadians have come to expect from Wealthsimple.
 Opening an account takes minutes, and mere seconds for existing Wealthsimple clients.
-Wealthsimple Trade is a division of Canadian ShareOwner Investments Inc. and is similar to other brokerages in that it is a registered investment dealer and a member of the Investment Industry Regulatory Organization of Canada (IIROC).
+Wealthsimple Trade is a division of Canadian ShareOwner Investments Inc. and is similar to other brokerages in that it is a registered investment dealer and a member of the Investment Industry Regulatory Organization of Canada (IIROC) Investment Industry Regulatory Organization of Canada (IIROC).

 Wealthsimple Trade is a brokerage that allows you to buy and sell stocks and ETFs with no trading commissions.
 Wealthsimple Trade is a self-directed platform and doesn't offer any financial advice or recommendations.